jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ### The Best Expected Value

-The brute-force solution suggested that the highest expected value is to bet ~98.6% of the stack size, which equates to the whole stack after rounding.
+The brute-force solution suggested that the highest expected value is to bet ~98.6% of the stake size, which equates to the whole stake after rounding.
 As the LLM agreed to this solution, I will compound their betting policy in the table below.

 | Round | Stake Before Round | Bet | Winnings | Stake After Round |
 | ----- | ------------------ | --- | -------- | ----------------- |